Chia-Network/drplotter/README.md

 ============ 2024-01-24 00:43:42 ============
 ```
-Bits/proof is the most imporant metric for compression.
+Bits/proof is the most important metric for compression.
 A standard k32 chia plot will require around 202.8 bits for each proof it stores.
 By comparing bits per proof, we can accurately see the compression based on the number of proofs a plot has, and not just it's physical size.

 To see more plotting options, run:
 ```